Push Notifications

 Section titled “How it works”Push notifications in Proyecta follow the standard Web Push lifecycle with four steps:

-- Enable — generate VAPID keys for your app (one-time)
+- Enable — VAPID keys are generated for your app the first time they’re needed

-- Subscribe — register a user’s device to receive notifications
+- Subscribe — register a visitor’s device to receive notifications

 - Identify — link an anonymous subscription to a signed-in user